Nigerians Have More Electricity Than They Can Consume – Garba Shehu

 “We have more electricity that cannot be consumed, 2,000 megawatts of electricity that nobody is taking.
 By the year ending, we are going to hit 10,000 megawatts from the 2,600 that we inherited.” he said.

-He also said that the war against corruption led by the President was attracting lots of attacks from those who benefited from the old system of things.
+He also said that the war against corruption led by the President was attracting lots of attacks from those who benefitted from the old system of things.

 “As I speak to you now, two former state governors are in jail; a lot of people thought that this war against corruption is a joke and that the back-and-forth that had characterized this over time, will continue,” he said.